TechTweedie/techtweedie.github.io/content/posts/251118-your-first-azure-devops-pipeline-for-power-platform/index.md

 ---
-title: "Generate Power Platform Solution Documentation with Azure DevOps"
+title: "🚀 Build Your First Azure DevOps Pipeline for Power Platform (Complete Beginner Tutorial!)"
-description: "Learn how to automatically generate clear, accurate documentation for your Power Platform solutions using the Power Platform Documentation Extension for Azure DevOps."
+description: "Have you ever wished you could automatically export your Dataverse solutions, back up your Power Platform work, or finally start using DevOps like the pros?
+In this step-by-step tutorial, I’ll show you EXACTLY how to build your first Azure DevOps pipeline — even if you’ve never touched DevOps before."
 tags:
   - Power Platform
   - DevOps